Improve your return-on-investment (ROI)

 - Adjust your bids

 The bottom line for any keyword is how much value it generates compared to its cost.
 For keywords that show a profit, increase the bid to increase exposure and generate more traffic.
-For keywords that aren't profitable, decrease the bids to lower your costs or even consider deleting those keywords.
+For keywords that aren't profitable, decrease the bids to lower your costs or even consider removing those keywords.
 Learn about bidding strategically and setting bid adjustments.

 - Add successful sites as placements